ryanchankh/style_transfer/README.md

 ###### Ryan Chan (With great help from Dylan Paiton) , Last Updated: 20 October 2018

 ## Motivation
 Layers in neural network contains useful information.
 For example, one can use convolutional operation to reduce the dimension of the data, while embedding common information between each layer.
 Formerly known actviation maps, they contain useful presentations that can be processed for further purpose.
-Artistic Style Transfer is one of many examples that utilizes actvations in convolutional neural networks.
+Artistic Style Transfer is one of many examples that utilizes actvations in convolutional neural networks (VGG19) (Simonyan, K., & Zisserman, A. 2014).
 This project sets to explore activation maps further.

 ## Instruction for Testing and Producing Results
+#### VGG weights
+First download vgg weights from <a href="https://drive.google.com/open?id=1PfQao0YIwDuICd_OFG8o1k0whwWGiCF7">here</a>.
+Put this in `/style_transfer/vgg/`.
+No change of file name needed.<br>

+#### Model Options
 All options for training are located in `main.py`.
 The options you can fine tue are:

 1. Dimension of the image